-Miami Florida is known for its vibrant, robust, and rhythmic culture, but it is more than just the gateway to the Florida Keys.
-Everything from wildlife to wild nights awaits in this beautiful city, sparkling like a jewel on the tip of South Florida.
+Miami, Florida, is known for its vibrant, robust, and rhythmic culture, but it is more than just the gateway to the Florida Keys.
+Everything from wildlife to wild nights awaits in this beautiful city, a sparkling jewel on the tip of South Florida.

 Keep reading for some suggestions for the next time you find yourself in this multicultural Mecca.

 11 things in Miami (and the greater Miami area) to see and do

 Table of Contents